Fr. Barry Harmon, Our Chaplain

 The Very Reverend David Hoefler serves the Diocese of Springfield as Vicar General/Moderator of the Curia.
 He was ordained May 25, 2002, and served at Blessed Sacrament Parish in Springfield as parochial vicar, parochial administrator and then as pastor.
 In his next assignment, he was named dean of the Effingham Deanery and pastor of St. Anthony Parish and Sacred Heart Parish in Effingham and Annuniciation Parish, Shumway.
 He was named Vicar General in 2014, replacing Msgr.
 Bishop-elect Carl Kemme who was named head of the Wichita diocese.

 Fr.
 John Titus

 Fr.
-John Titus is pastor of Immaculate Coneption Parish in Mattoon, IL and chaplain to the Newman Center at Eastern Illinois University..
+John Titus is the Pastor of Immaculate Coneption Parish in Mattoon, IL..
 Fr.
-John is a constant source of support for us and is a valuable advisor for all of our questions and concerns.
+John has been a constant source of support for us and is a valuable advisor for all of our questions and concerns.